alandoyle/alandoyle.com/content/en/posts/2023-08-09-setup-gogs-mysql-docker.md

 And finally under **Admin Account Settings** I *always* set up an Administrative account that **WONT** be used to commit changes to any repositories.
 Later I'd create a non-Adminastrative user to do all the Repository creation and commits to Git.

 > NOTE: If *Enable Require Sign In to View Pages* is enabled then the Docker container **WILL** need to be restarted for it to take effect.

+Once finished click the blue **Install GOGS** button.
+This will now complete the installation and log you in as the Administrative User if one was set up.

+From here you'll be able to create non-Administrative users and start using your Git server.

 ---